 Many people learn a foreign language out of necessity - perhaps they are moving to a new country, or need to pass an exam.
 Others do it out of a desire to travel or connect with other cultures.
 There is even evidence that it is good for your health!
 But the reality is that learning a language doesn’t always feel accessible enough.
 And while practice makes perfect, many of us don’t have the resources to travel to a place where we are immersed in the language.

 The first thing to do is to get in the right headspace to learn a language.
 All the money in the world will not make you fluent in anything - what you really need is a good work ethic and passion.
 If you have those two things, there’s no reason why you won’t be able to get speaking in no time!

 As well as your language exchange partner, practice with friends who are learning the same language as you.
-It can be a real confidence builder to practice with someone who is at the same language level as you - you can still learn a lot from each other.
+It can be a real confidence-builder to practice with someone who is at the same language level as you - you can still learn a lot from each other.
 You can find friends through language exchange apps or websites like MeetUp.

 Don’t feel like you have to restrict yourself to yawn-worthy textbooks.
 Find something you love in your native language, and start doing it in your target language instead.
 Love reading?
 Look up some blogs, news websites or short stories that you can read.
 Love makeup vlogs?
 Scour YouTube for ones in your chosen language.
-This way, language learning will become part of your every day life.
+This way, language learning will become part of your everyday life.

 Make learning words into a fun task by making them directly relate to your life.
 Whether it’s the old cliche of sticking post-it notes around your house or setting up daily reminders on your smartphone, expanding your vocabulary a tiny bit every day will give you the ammunition you’ll need when you start speaking.